semanux/style/README.md

-Relative imports within the respective files to not work for me.
+Relative imports within the respective files do not work for me.
 Thus, please import the following files yourself:

 ```css